ISA-tools/2isadoc/nmrml2isa-qt/install.rst

 Windows
 ------------

-Windows users can either install nmrml2isa-qt as described below or use a 'ready to go' Windows executable.
+Windows users can either install nmrml2isa-qt as described below or use a 'ready to go' Windows executable (no python install required).
 The executables be found on the nmrml2isa-qt `Github release section  <https://github.com/ISA-tools/nmrml2isa-qt/releases>`__.
 See file nmrml2isa_gui.exe.

 Dependencies